-According to a study published in the American Journal of Emergency Medicine, some 195,100 Americans were treated in emergency rooms for snow shoveling-related mishaps from 1990 to 2006.
-Among those cases, seven percent were cardiac related, which made up all of the 1,647 deaths in the study.
+According to a study published in the American Journal of Emergency Medicine, about 195,100 Americans were treated in emergency rooms for snow shoveling-related mishaps from 1990 to 2006.
+Among those cases, seven percent (1,647 deaths) were cardiac related.

-“The tremendous upper-body exertion required for shoveling heavy snow, combined with cold temperatures, can set the stage for a heart attack while clearing your driveway or sidewalk.
-If you have coronary artery disease, or are at risk for it, then don’t lift a shovel this winter,” said Dr. Schmidt.
+"The tremendous upper-body exertion required for shoveling heavy snow, combined with cold temperatures, can set the stage for a heart attack while clearing your driveway or sidewalk.
+If you have coronary artery disease, or are at risk for it, then don’t lift a shovel this winter," Dr. Schmidt said.

 "Even for those in good health, learning the proper techniques for shoveling snow can help prevent injuries," said Dr. Julio Martinez-Silvestrini, sports medicine specialist, Baystate Physical Medicine and Rehabilitation.

-He said the bottom line is if you already suffer from low back pain and are not used to strenuous physical activity – then leave the snow shoveling for someone in good health and physical shape.
+If you already suffer from low back pain and are not used to strenuous physical activity, leave the snow shoveling for someone in good health and physical shape.

 Dr. Martinez-Silvestrini and the American Physical Therapy Association offer the following tips for avoiding back injuries from snow shoveling: